 What lenders look for

 Lenders want to know that all applicants, including self-employed workers, can repay their loans.
-They evaluate that your income is reliable enough to consistently make your monthly mortgage payments, property taxes, and insurance.
+They’ll evaluate whether your income is reliable enough to consistently make your monthly mortgage payments, property taxes, and insurance.

-Additionally, you’ll need to have been in business for at least 12 months and will need to provide verification for your two most recent years of employment.
-You may also be asked to explain seasonal variations or other income changes that some self-employed folks experience throughout the year.
+- You’ll need to have been in business for at least 12 months and will need to provide verification for your two most recent years of employment

 “The biggest challenge here is that many small business owners don’t actually have a business,” says Katherine Peoples, executive director at HPP CARES, a nonprofit consumer credit, debt, and housing counseling agency in Los Angeles.